TheSkeward/fletcher/bridge.md

 ```

 ## Channel Configuration
-In this configuration, we will refer to #aleph and #beta on guild Guild.
+In this configuration, we will refer to #aleph and #beta on server Guild.

 In the settings for #aleph, navigate to Webhooks.
-Create a webhook with the name `botNavel (GuildName:TargetChannelName)` (i.e. `ƒ (Guild:beta)`).
+Create a webhook with the name `botNavel (ServerName:TargetChannelName)` (i.e. `ƒ (Guild:beta)`).
 Repeat this for the corresponding channel for the reverse sync.
 Reload the server, and test that the sync now works.